needle-mirror/com.unity.sentis/Documentation~/supported-functional-methods.md

 | x ^ y      | Xor               |
 | ~x         | Not               |

-Binary operators may also be used between functional tensors and scalar float, integer, and boolean values, for example, 'x + 1', 'x % 2.5f', 'False ^ x'.

 ### Indexers

 Sentis allows indexing of functional tensors using C# square bracket indexer notation.
-These are mapped to the Slice and SetSlice operators.
+These are mapped to the `Slice` and `SetSlice` operators.

-Indexes and Ranges can be used as in these examples, x and y are functional tensors, i and j are integers.
+The following table shows how you can use indexes and ranges.
+In these examples, x and y are functional tensors, while i and j are integers.

 | Operator          | Description                                                                                                   |
 |-------------------|---------------------------------------------------------------------------------------------------------------|